MontrealCorpusTools/Anchor-annotator/docs/source/user_guide/speakers.rst

 .. figure:: ../_static/img/speaker_cluster_select_multiple.png
    :align: center

 Once utterances are selected, you can change their assigned speaker by clicking the label of the desired speaker in the legend of the cluster plot.
 The staged changes will be highlighted.
+If you change the utterance to "Noise", then a new speaker will be created for the "Noise" utterances.

 .. figure:: ../_static/img/speaker_cluster_legend.png
    :align: center